CJC-ds/maskmaker/README.md

 ## Future work

-Add methods to manipulate generated or existing masks through geometric translation, rotation and resizing of polygons.
+* Add methods to manipulate generated or existing masks through geometric translation, rotation and resizing of polygons.

+* Method to save the image mask to disk.